 You can easily create a new *.hap file for an additional target runtime at a later stage without starting the whole build process again.
 This may save you a lot of time as the repacking only takes some minuts.
 For details on how to repack a *.hap File for additional target runtimes, see section 'Repacking the *.hap File for Other Operating Systems at a Later Stage'. |

-The platform imaFlex CXP-12 Quad has one additional build setting:
+The platforms imaFlex CXP-12 Quad and imaFlex CXP-12 Penta have one additional build setting:

 .This setting has an effect on the build velocity and device ressources.